-You are concerned about the behaviour of a parent or relative:
+You are concerned about the behaviour of a parent, relative or carer:

-Wherever possible, there should be a commitment to work in partnership with parents, relatives or guardians when there are concerns about disabled sports children and young persons.
-However, in some circumstances, a disabled child or young person may be placed at even greater risk if such concerns were shared, if, for example, the concerns were about the parents, relatives or guardians being responsible for the abuse.
+Wherever possible, there should be a commitment to work in partnership with parents, relatives or carers when there are concerns about a person.
+However, in some circumstances, a person may be placed at even greater risk if such concerns were shared, if, for example, the concerns were about the parents, relatives or carers being responsible for the abuse.